mswiseman/R-examples/iNat.md

 ### ggplot2

-There’s an entire book about [ggplot2](https://ggplot2-book.org/), so I can’t cover it all without overwhelming you, but, you can learn the package fairly quickly by understanding how ggplot works.
+There’s an entire book about [ggplot2](https://ggplot2-book.org/), but, you can learn the package fairly quickly by understanding how ggplot2 works.
 In general, ggplot works using the by layering **geoms**, geometric objects, and specifying their each layers **aesthetics** (aes).